Quick Links

 We are very proud of the Personal Development opportunities our students take part in at Orchard School.

-The core of our Personal Development education comes through our tutor time programme.
-Every afternoon, students have 30 minutes in their tutor group, where they focus on different aspects of personal development, held together through our Orchard Values Curriculum.
+The core of our Personal Development education comes through our tutor time programme and through sessions run through our Sports and Health lessons.
+Every afternoon, students have 40 minutes in their tutor group, where they focus on different aspects of personal development, held together through our Orchard Values Curriculum.

 • Character Education